tracerip/archive.trace.rip/README.md

 - **Academic studies**.

 You can also contribute new data breaches by submitting a pull request or by suggesting updates via an issue.

-## 📊 Popular Breaches in the Archive

-Here are some of the most notable breaches included in this archive:
-- **2024 Restorecord IP Breach** – affected 800 thousand ips.
-- **2016 PPCGeeks.com Forum Breach** – exposed sensitive information of 500 thousand individuals.

 ## 🔧 Contributions & Issues